callsuyash/awsdatamigration/README.md

-AWS DATABASE MIGRATION

-In this workshop, I explored how you to migrate your data to and from databases using the AWS Database Migration Service (DMS) and AWS Schema Conversion Tool (AWS SCT).

 Steps taken to complete the activity:
 1) Creation of EC2 KEY PAIR.
 Download this to your machine.
 2) Cloudformation template I used the template provided in the AWS workshop: